DEADLINE ALERT for KRNT, ISPO, - GuruFocus.com

-BENSALEM, Pa., April 13, 2023 (GLOBE NEWSWIRE) -- Law Offices of Howard G. Smith reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
+LOS ANGELES, April 17, 2023 (GLOBE NEWSWIRE) -- The Law Offices of Frank R. Cruz reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
 Investors have until the deadlines listed below to file a lead plaintiff motion.

 Kornit Digital Ltd. ( KRNT)